LEMarshall/blog/content/posts/build-a-blog-with-docker-and-hugo-part-2-2016-02-11.md

 #### Deployment

-I haven't decided if I will permanently host this blog anywhere yet, but I have deployed it on a CoreOS instance (has Docker pre-installed) on google cloud.
+I haven't decided if I will permanently host this blog anywhere yet, but I have deployed it on a CoreOS instance (which has Docker pre-installed) on google cloud.
 Once I had a working docker image, hosting the site itself was super easy - "docker build ." "docker run ..." and that was all there was to it.
 To add content I only need to push new posts to my github repository and they appear on the site within a minute.

-I next steps would include getting a domain name and leaving the Docker container with the site running on a server.
-I also need to get a handle on markdown language and learn about more about Hugo and the features available with my chosen theme.
+Logical next steps would include getting a domain name and leaving the Docker container with the site running on a server.
+I also need to get a handle on markdown language and learn about more about Hugo, and the features available with my chosen theme.